 We’re grateful for your interest in the Stewardship Program!

 Many have experienced Lama as a place of profound transformation; a unique opportunity to explore other ways of being and to experience everything and everyone as “Teacher.”
 Many have left the Mountain with unforgettable experiences, new friends, and greater self-awareness.
-Their energetic imprints, their love remains here at Lama – at the Spring House and the Maqbara, in the Prayer Room and Dome, in Flag Mountain Studio, at building sites and in the gardens.
+Their energetic imprints, their love, remain here at Lama – at the Spring House and the Dargah, in the Prayer Room and Dome, in Flag Mountain Studio, at building sites and in the gardens.
 We are happy to provide this opportunity for you to begin exploring the gifts that Lama stewardship and possibly residency can offer.

 Stewards stay in a dedicated and beautiful campground surrounded by ponderosa pine and gamble oak.
 Although we hold the intention of providing accessibility, Lama is both rugged and remote and is unfortunately not accessible to individuals with some types of physical limitations.
 Please discuss this with a Summer Steward Guardian if you have a concern.

-As a Summer Steward you will get to…
+This year, as a Summer Steward, you will get to:

 • Immerse yourself in the rich tradition of intentional community living at Lama

-• Experience regular community spiritual practices like meditation, Zhikr, Shabbat, and many more
+• Experience regular community practices, from many spiritual traditions like meditation, Zikr, and Shabbat.

 • Explore the 100+ acres of beautiful land Lama is situated on and the numerous trails through the surrounding Carson National Forest and Sangre de Cristo mountain range